 Some students appear to be discontinuing the formal education system after completing Grade X due to reasons such as engaging in family work, taking up a job, or repeating the grade.
-While many schools offer career guidance in higher grades, schools must make efforts in conducting career counselling workshops and make it accessible to all.
-This will help students to take career decisions wisely and reduce early discontinuation from schooling.
+While more than half of the schools offer career guidance in higher grades, schools must make efforts in conducting career counselling workshops and make it accessible to all.
+This will help students to take future decisions easily and reduce early withdrawal from schooling.